2. WiFi & Ethernet

 Equipment based on the Arduino technology designed for professional use.
 It also contains several communication ports which provide more flexibility and control.
 The GPRS/GSM family offers the possibility to expand up to 127 modules through I2C, which means that you can have until 7100 Inputs / Outputs in Master-Slave connections, additionally to sensors, etc.

-The Industrial Arduino-based PLCs with GPRS are ideal for remote monitoring, data logging and remote access, diagnostics and control, using short text messages (SMS).
+The Industrial Arduino-based PLCs with GPRS is ideal for remote monitoring, data logging and remote access, diagnostics and control, using short text messages (SMS).
 You can adjust the messages to send from a device with static (text) or dynamic (text and values) content.